 7. There’s No Empathy

-Lack of empathy and understanding is evidence of a dysfunctional family, especially the affected one.
-It details their bonding emotionally and reciprocating each other’s support and assistance.
-For instance, if there is a single parent in the family, and the other part of the family doesn’t care or be attentive to the problems of the single parent, the latter feels left out.
+A lack of empathy and understanding is often a sign of a dysfunctional family, particularly in the affected individual.
+It details their emotional bonding and reciprocating each other’s support and assistance.
+For instance, if there is a single parent in the family and the other part of the family doesn’t care or isn’t attentive to the single parent’s problems, the latter feels left out.
 Here’s another example: if one parent is stressed from work and the other is indifferent about their struggles, the stressed parent feels undervalued and left out.
-This causes the couple to experience anger since they are not connected, making it difficult for them to be sweet to each other.
+Research in the Journal of Marriage and Family shows that empathy strengthens relationships and reduces family conflict.

 8. There’s Constant Insults